eccles/whome/doc/source/baremetal/README.md

    - Enable pcp in cockpit so that storage is monitored.
    - On your router, set the DHCP service to allocate the same IP to the same host.
    - Make a note of the hostname and IP address
-   - Reboot anod check all functions correctly.
+   - Reboot and check all functions correctly.
    - Install ssh key from your laptop such that passwordless login to the administrative user is enabled.

 ## Install k8s etc